konfig-dev/splitit-onboarding-sdks/go/docs/GetMerchantResponse.md

 ### NewGetMerchantResponse

-`func NewGetMerchantResponse(name string, legalName string, phone string, country string, annualSales string, status string, merchantTempId string, ) *GetMerchantResponse`
+`func NewGetMerchantResponse(publicName string, legalName string, phone string, country string, annualSales string, status string, merchantTempId string, ) *GetMerchantResponse`

 NewGetMerchantResponse instantiates a new GetMerchantResponse object This constructor will assign default values to properties that have it defined,